Bathroom Remodeling in Chester Springs, PA

 Should I keep the old jetted tub, or convert to a walk-in shower?

 Honestly, most Chester Springs subdivision owners convert.
 The oversized jetted tubs builders installed in 1990s and 2000s primary baths rarely get used, the motors fail, and they eat space a frameless walk-in shower would use far better.
 If you genuinely take baths, we’ll design in a freestanding soaker instead — better than a jetted tub and much easier to clean.
-In a tight borough bath, a clean tub-to-shower conversion is usually the single biggest daily-use improvement.
+In a tight older-home bath, a clean tub-to-shower conversion is usually the single biggest daily-use improvement.
 We give you our honest read for your specific room, not a default upsell.

 Do you have to replumb a pre-1940 older Chester Springs home?